Veektaw/Veektaw/README.md

 **Here's a quick summary about me**:

-- 😊 Pronouns: He/him
-- 💡 Fun fact: I am a student of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 Fun fact: I was a student of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
 - 🌱 I’m currently learning Databases, APIs, Servers and Python.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Backend Engineer, Database Manager.